Serenity Smart Homes | Home & Building Automation in NJ | Subscription-Free & Privacy-Focused Smart Homes

 Follow Us

 Thinking about upgrading to Matter over Thread?
-Here's what 2+ years of real-world testing revealed about reliability, setup complexity, and whether it's worth the switch from Zigbee and Z-Wave.
+Here's what over two years of real-world testing revealed about reliability, setup complexity, and whether it's worth the switch from protocols like Zigbee and Z-Wave.

 10 Jul 2025 By Ashley Williams